-- The final IFPR rules set out in the legal instruments - FCA 2021/38 and FCA 2021/39.
-FCA have also published FG21/5: General guidance on the application of ex-post risk adjustment to variable remuneration.
-The third policy statement PS21/17 is addressed across legal instruments FCA 2021/49, FCA 2021/50 and FCA 2021/51. - Firms are advised to start collecting data for IFPR one month before implementation date of 1 January 2022 i.e. from 30 November 2021. - DWF's overview of the technical changes arising as a result of the introduction of the IFPR is summarised through a series of four regulatory change updates.
+- The final IFPR rules set out in the legal instruments FCA 2021/38 and FCA 2021/39.
+FCA have also published FG21/5: General guidance on the application of expost risk adjustment to variable remuneration.
+A third policy statement is due to be published by the end of 2021, before the IFPR implementation date of 1 January 2022. - Firms are advised to start collecting data for IFPR one month before implementation, i.e. from 30 November 2021. - DWF's overview of the technical changes arising as a result of the introduction of the IFPR is summarised through a series of four regulatory change updates.